ngwanzhen/locust-operator/README.md

 ### How it works
-This was built using Kubebuilder, following the Operator pattern.
+* This was built using Kubebuilder, following the Operator pattern.
-Helm charts are stored under /chart.
+* Helm charts are stored under /chart
-Feel free to make a PR for additional features.
+* Feel free to make a PR for additional features
-More information can be found via the [Kubebuilder Documentation](https://book.kubebuilder.io/introduction.html)
+* More information can be found via the [Kubebuilder Documentation](https://book.kubebuilder.io/introduction.html)

 ## License